guettli/github-travis-bumpversion-pypi/README.rst

 * The first is like this.
 This way the project at pypi get registered.
 Following updates are via travis.
 * cd src/reprec; python setup.py sdist; twine upload dist/reprec-...tar.gz
 * mv ~/.pypirc-orig ~/.pypirc
+* Update your README.rst and add the links to the latest travis-results.
+Copy+Paste from here: https://raw.githubusercontent.com/guettli/reprec/master/README.rst